How do you use Chordify?

 When you press play the song will start playing, with the cursor pointing out the current chord.
 If YouTube is used as audio source, the video is played simultaneously.
 Every beat is represented by a square, and chord changes are denoted with chord labels.
 When the song is played, the cursor (a dark square) highlights the current beat position, telling you which chord to play at that position in the song.
 When a square does not contain a chord label the previous chord is still sounding.
 The dark bars point out the bar lines of the song.

 The chord interface is designed to be intuitive, but we assume that you know what chord labels are.
-However, if you are learning to play guitar and you aren’t yet familiar with chord labels, you can press the guitar diagram button.
-Chordify will then show you how to play the chord labels of the song on the guitar.
+However, if you are learning to play guitar, ukulele or piano and you aren’t yet familiar with chord labels, you can press the diagram button.
+Chordify will then show you how to play the chord labels of the song on a guitar, ukulele or piano.

 Get your loops!

 You can navigate through the song by clicking on any of the squares.
 The music player will then jump to that position in the song, and start or continue playback from that beat on.
-Similarly, you can select a sequence of chords, and the selection will loop until you click the “ignore loop” button (the lemniscate next to the playback controls).
+Similarly, you can select a sequence of chords, and the selection will loop until you click the “ignore” or “remove” button.

 Next to the mouse, a keyboard can also be used to control playback: hitting the spacebar will start or stop playback, and the arrow keys can be used to move the cursor.

-It is easy to share a choridified track with other users: just copy the URL in the address bar, and provide it to someone else.
-Personal music files cannot be shared with other users, and are locked to the browser session of the uploader.
+It is easy to share a chordified track with other users: just copy the URL in the address bar, and provide it to someone else.
+Personal music files cannot be shared with other users.
 Hence, Chordify cannot be used to redistribute music, other than through streaming services like YouTube and SoundCloud.